mlswg/mls-protocol/draft-ietf-mls-protocol.md

 structure is unique for a given depth `d`.

 There are multiple ways that an implementation might represent a ratchet tree in memory.
-A convenient property of the complete trees used here is that they can be represented as an array of nodes, with node relationships computed based on the nodes' indices in the array.
-A more traditional representation based on linked node objects may also be used.  {{array-based-trees}} and
+A convenient property of left-balanced binary trees (including the complete trees used here) is that they can be represented as an array of nodes, with node relationships computed based on the nodes' indices in the array.
+A more traditional representation based on linked node objects may also be used.
-{{link-based-trees}} provide some details on how to implement the tree operations required for MLS in these representations.
+{{array-based-trees}} and {{link-based-trees}} provide some details on how to implement the tree operations required for MLS in these representations.
 MLS places no requirements on implementations' internal representations of ratchet trees.
 An implementation MAY use any tree representation and associated algorithms, as long as they produce correct protocol messages.

 ### Ratchet Tree Nodes